Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 Like most cervical changes, this is subject to individual variation and may also depend on the shape of your uterus.
 For example, if you’ve been told by a healthcare provider that you have a retroverted uterus, then your cervix may be angled upwards at its “baseline.”
 FYI, an estimated 20% of the population has a retroverted uterus.6

 To summarize, the cervix moves and changes texture throughout your cycle.
-During ovulation the cervix will SHOW (soft, high, open, wet) us it’s ready for fertilization, whereas during menstruation the cervix will be harder to the touch and lower, with less discharge (no acronym for this one – but let us know if you think of one!).
+During ovulation the cervix will SHOW (soft, high, open, wet) us it’s ready for fertilization, whereas during menstruation it will be harder to the touch and lower, with less discharge (no acronym for this one – but let us know if you think of one!).

 Tips for using menstrual cups & discs with a high or low cervix